tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 For example, the demand for TON can significantly increase when it is used as an L2 fee token, as users need TON for every transaction on L2.
 However, this is only one side of the coin.
 When L2 submits transaction data to L1 for security, a certain fee is incurred, and the fee can only be paid in ETH.
 This creates the L2 fee token dilemma as TON from L2 transaction fees may have to be sold to pay for L1 security fees.

-Seigniorage distribution can alleviate this dilemma by encouraging sequencers to attract users to L2.
-Sequencers, driven by the potential seigniorage revenue, will bring users to L2, creating opportunities to diversify revenue streams such as through flexible fee policies or useful Dapps.
-As a result, sequencers will be able to cover L1 security fees without selling the native tokens (TON in this example) from L2 transaction fees.
+Seigniorage distribution can alleviate this dilemma by encouraging L2 Operators to attract users to L2.
+L2 Operators, driven by the potential seigniorage revenue, will bring users to L2, creating opportunities to diversify revenue streams such as through flexible fee policies or useful Dapps.
+As a result, L2 Operators will be able to cover L1 security fees without selling the native tokens (TON in this example) from L2 transaction fees.

 # 3. Verification economics